 Economic, demographic, and energy price projections may not exhaust all variables used by the participant to drive the energy demand forecast model(s).
+In particular, UDCs should identify the data and methods used to project expected load migration in Form 4.

+Some utilities may evaluate such factors as:

+- The amount and zoning of undeveloped land within the boundaries of the utility district.

+- Local residential, commercial, and industrial development policies.

+- Local population and income trends.

+- Annexation policies.

-In particular, UDCs should identify the data used to project expected load migration.
-Some utilities may evaluate such factors as the amount and zoning of undeveloped land within the boundaries of the utility district; local residential, commercial, and industrial development policies; local population and income trends; annexation policies; and the general plan of the municipality.
-If other input assumptions affect the forecast, it is critical that they be documented.
+- The general plan of the municipality.

+If other input assumptions affect the forecast, it is critical that they be documented in Form 4.
 Additional narrative and spreadsheets can be provided, as appropriate.